beccapeer/encn423/README.md

 ## Local Updates:

-If you have cloned the github repo to your local machine, you can update the contents by
+If you have cloned the github repo to your local machine, you can update the contents by:

 ```bash
 cd encn423